MassBank/MassBank-web/Documentation/MassBankRecordFormat.md

 Example: `AUTHORS: Akimoto N, Grad Sch Pharm Sci, Kyoto Univ and Maoka T, Res Inst Prod Dev.`

 If appropriate, it is suggested (but not mandatory) to add [MARC relator terms](https://locmirror.coffeecode.net/marc/relators/relaterm.html) after names to clarify the contributions of different authors.
 In particular, the following tags are suggested:
- * `[dtc]`: Data contributor, i.e. the person(s) who contribute the data, e.g. who acquired the raw data in-house, or who deposited raw/converted data files in a public repository
+ * `[dtc]`: Data contributor, i.e. the person(s) who contribute the data, e.g. who acquired the raw data in-house, or who deposited data files that serve as the basis for the record in a public repository.
+This person or entity is not necessarily involved in the creation of the record.
  * `[com]`: Compiler, i.e. the person who created the record but did not necessarily acquire the data or has any other scientific involvement).

 Example: `AUTHORS: Earll M, EMBL-EBI [dtc]; Beisken S, EMBL-EBI [dtc]; Stravs MA, Eawag [com]`